 Traps and Snares

 While today, you may turn your nose up at the thought of eating a squirrel, rabbit, or rat, when you’re living off the land and starving, any type of protein source will look very appealing.
 In fact, since rabbits are so plentiful and very easy to trap, they’re probably the best choice for the beginner.
 Creating your own network of traps and knowing how to set them will be critical to your survival.
 It will be a matter of paying close attention to the trails, time of day, and the common areas these particular animals frequent.
 When setting traps you’ll also need to be careful considering these animals are food sources for large predators.
+Learning a few hog hunting tips for beginners might also come in handy if you’ve decided to go after a bigger reward.

 The Easiest Trap to Make